 6. Identifying good practice and actions

-The University has a long history of sharing examples of innovative and good pedagogic practice by the Centre for Excellence in Learning and Teaching through a central programme of academic staff development, an online community of practice: The Ideas Factory, and an annual Learning & Teaching Conference/Festival of Learning.
+The University has a long history of sharing examples of innovative and good pedagogic practice through a central programme of academic staff development, and an online community of practice: The Ideas Factory, and an annual Learning & Teaching Conference/Festival of Learning.
 Students have been active participants in the Learning & Teaching Conference since 2012.